tier4/caret_doc/docs/design/limits_and_constraints/index.md

 - Support single host
 - Support FastDDS or CycloneDDS
 - Support only Linux, especially Ubuntu
-- Support Galactic and Humble
+- Support Galacticm, Humble and Iron
 - Require rebuilding of an application with CARET libraries

 ## ROS 2 functions